-In a pilot study, after learners revisited phonics, at 27 schools in Swindon, UK (TES magazine April 17 2015), the impact of taking students back to basics to relearn the phonic sounds and focus on building a better understanding of the links between sounds and letters was apparent.
-The teaching of sounds was proven to be particularly helpful for EAL students who represented 80% of the school communities.
-In the phonic test, children had to read 40 words, half of which are pseudo or “nonsense” words.
-After participating in the project, where children were taught the sounds and how to blend them through games and activities with the use of flashcards with pictures, results showed students who did not reach the required standard had reduced from 42% to 32%.
+A pilot study, in 27 schools in Swindon, saw groups of learners revisit phonics (TES magazine, 17th April 2015).
+The impact of taking students ‘back to basics’ to relearn the phonic sounds and focus on building a better understanding of the links between sounds and letters was apparent in the results of the study.
+The teaching of sounds proved to be particularly helpful for EAL students, who represented 80% of those involved.
+Throughout the project, children were taught sounds and how to blend them, through games and activities, including the use of flashcards with pictures.
+In the phonics test, children had to read 40 words, half of which were pseudo or ‘nonsense’ words.
+The results of the pilot showed that the percentage of students not at the required standard had reduced from 42% to 32%.

 It is important to approach spelling systematically.
-Follow a scheme that sets of the steps clearly and ensure that learners are familiar with the basics before you lead them onto the more advanced steps.
-Spelling extends past letter sounds, digraphs and trigraphs.
+Follow a scheme that clearly sets out the necessary steps and ensure that learners are familiar with the basics before you lead them onto the more advanced elements.
+Spelling extends beyond letter sounds, digraphs and trigraphs.
 Special irregular spelling patterns (including undecodable high frequency words), prefixes and suffixes all need to be considered, among others.

-“With approved use of the two billion word Cambridge English Corpus, Dr. Charles Browne, Dr. Brent Culligan and Joseph Phillips have created a New General Service List (NGSL) of important vocabulary words for students of English as a second language.
-The first version of this interim list was published in early 2013 and provides over 90% coverage for most general English texts (the highest of any published list of high frequency words to date with the 1.01 version of the NGSL often getting over 92% coverage).” //www.newgeneralservicelist.org/
+“With approved use of the two billion word Cambridge English Corpus, Dr. Charles Browne, Dr. Brent Culligan and Joseph Philips have created a New General Service List (NGSL) of important vocabulary words for students of English as a second language.
+The first version of this interim list was published in early 2013 and provides over 90% coverage for most general English texts (the highest of any published list of high frequency words to date, with the 1.01 version of the NGSL often getting over 92% coverage).”

-Some ideas to support EAL learners with their spelling:
+Here are some further ideas and techniques to support EAL learners with spelling: